 As plants are the only foods containing fiber, following a well-balanced, whole-food, plant-based diet is the easiest way to boost our daily intake of fiber.
 Eat beans, vegetables, fruits, whole grains, mushrooms, seeds, and nuts to meet your daily needs of fiber.

 Why is fiber essential for health?

-High fiber intake has been linked to significantly lower risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.
-Also, high fiber intake may lower elevated blood pressure and serum cholesterol levels, improve insulin sensitivity and enhance immune function!
+High fiber intake has been linked to a significantly lower risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, certain gastrointestinal diseases, high blood pressure and high serum cholesterol levels.

 Moreover, fiber contributes to healthy gut microbiota, which is crucial for good health.
 Gut microbiota protects the body from chronic inflammations, improves metabolic processes, and promotes weight loss, due to regulation of appetite!